Privacy Policy

 Types of information we may collect from you

-Information you supply to The Kitchen.
+Information you supply to the Charity.

 Information our systems automatically collects about you.